mastercactapus/node-cb-inspector/README.md

   -h, --help          This text.
   -r, --remove        Remove all handlers/hooks.
   -e, --exit-report   Report any pending callbacks on process exit (has no effect if -r is specified).
-  --http=<port>       Listen for HTTP requests, reporting status of all callbacks.
+  -a, --all-report    Report status of ALL callbacks (including completed) implies --exit-report --http=<port>       Listen for HTTP requests, reporting status of all callbacks.
 ```